JorjaFox/website/_posts-old-blog/2011-02-11-csi-11x16-press-release.md

     - tv
 ---

-Paul McCrane played Robert Romano on <em>ER</em>, with Jorja's Maggie Doyle!
+Paul McCrane played Robert Romano on _ER_, with Jorja's Maggie Doyle!

 <blockquote>02.10.2011 THE CSIs MUST DEAL WITH A ZOMBIE EPIDEMIC AFTER TWO BODIES PRESUMED TO BE DEAD MYSTERIOUSLY COME BACK TO LIFE, ON "CSI: CRIME SCENE INVESTIGATION," THURSDAY, FEB.
 24